 While there are no direct responsibilities, the Fortuneteller may be used by the Divine Roles of the Dragon Universe to carry out important tasks (such as leading the dead back to the living world).

-Future Sight.
-Once per Combat Round, if an Ally is targeted by an Attacking Maneuver, you may spend your Counter Action to warn them.
-A warned Ally increases their Dodge Roll by +4(T) against that Attacking Maneuver.
+-[Triggered, 1/Round]: When an Ally is targeted by an Attacking Maneuver, you may spend your Counter Action to warn them.
+A warned Ally increases their Dodge Roll by 4(T) against that Attacking Maneuver.

-Afterlife Business.
-Once per character, you may allow a targeted dead character to return to the living world for 24 hours.
+-[1/Round]: Once per Character, you may allow a targeted dead Character to return to the living world for 24 hours.

 Sage